© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Medieval cross in Holy Trinity churchyard is a scheduled monument protected by Historic England under reference 1015291.
 View the official record →

-The Medieval cross in Holy Trinity churchyard is a standing stone monument located within the churchyard of Holy Trinity Church in Shropshire.
+The Medieval cross in Holy Trinity churchyard, Shropshire, is a stone monument of medieval date located within the churchyard of Holy Trinity Church.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1015291.

 Medieval cross in Holy Trinity churchyard is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1015291.